SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Enumeration Declaration
 -----------------------

-A :newTerm:`enumeration declaration` introduces a named, enumeration type into your program.
+An :newTerm:`enumeration declaration` introduces a named, enumeration type into your program.

 Enumeration declarations have two basic forms and are declared using the keyword ``enum``.

-The first form allows you to declare an enumeration type that contains values---called :newTerm:`enumerators`---of any type and has the following form:
+The following form declares an enumeration type that contains values---called :newTerm:`enumerators`---of any type:

 .. syntax-outline::